tomasort/ConvexHull/README.md

+# Convex Hull
+This is an implementation of the Graham’s scan algorithm.
+The program takes a file containing 2D points.

+# Building the project
 To run use cmake.
 Make a directory called build, go into it and call cmake from there.
 ```
 mkdir build